Ordisoftware/Hebrew-Calendar/README.md

 ## Future improvements

 - Add print boards.
-- Add a different tray icon to indicate if shabat or a celebration shabat day is running.
 - Add user reminders for solar and lunar anniversary of birth.
 - Add user reminders for small religious festivals.
 - Add 'Hanouka and Pourim ancillary religious festivals and option to consider them or not in the calendar.